Schöneiche bei Berlin tramway

-The Schöneiche bei Berlin tramway is the tramway network of the city of Schöneiche bei Berlin, Germany.
+The Schöneiche bei Berlin tramway is an interurban tramway running from Friedrichshagen S-Bahn station to the towns of Schöneiche bei Berlin and Rüdersdorf, to the east of Berlin.

 Route

 The route starts at the Friedrichshagen S-Bahn station, located on line S3.
 It also connects to lines 60 and 61 of the Berlin trams here.
 It then runs alongside Schöneicher Landstraße, before diverging from the road, and entering Brandenburg, and the town of Schöneiche.
 It then runs on street, through Kirschenstraße and Puschkinstraße, before passing the depot, at which point it returns to a single track running alongside Dorfstraße.
 It then makes a 90 degree turn at a roundabout, and travels past the centre of Schöneiche.
 After leaving Schöneiche, and following Kalkberger Straße, passing under the A10 road, the line then enters the town of Rüdersdorf, terminating at a loop located at Marienstraße.

 Ticketing

 The line is route 88 in the VBB system, with the majority of the line being located in the Berlin C fare zone.
 VBB tickets can be purchased that allow travel on the tramway, along with other transport in the VBB scheme.
 For passengers only travelling on the tram, the line also sells single, 10 journey, and monthly tickets, only valid on the tram.
 For these tickets the line is divided into three zones: Berlin, Schöneiche, and Rüdersdorf.